Conflict-Free Diamonds: What Does it Mean?

 Blockchains tailored to the diamond industry are robust supply chain verifiers.
 However, most of these tracking systems are still in development.

 One company which has begun tracking diamonds, Everledger, still has a way to go.
-Their sample report shows a diamond from a Botswana sort to a GIA certificate.
+Their sample report shows a diamond from a Botswana sort to a GIA grade report.
 While this is an excellent start to transparency in the diamond industry, tracking would ideally begin at the mine.
-From mine to rough sort, there’s only the Kimberley Process certificate to rely upon.
+From mine to rough sort, there's only the Kimberley Process certificate to rely upon.

 One option to consider when searching for ethical diamonds is a laboratory-created diamond.
 These are chemically and optically identical to a mined diamond.
-In other words, they’re just as beautiful and durable!
+In other words, they're just as beautiful and durable!
+Check out our lab-grown diamonds FAQ for more information.

 With none of the human and environmental consequences of mining, these diamonds are sustainable.
 Better yet, they're much cheaper, allowing you to choose a larger center stone or save some money.
 However, their resale value is near zero.